AuroraArctic/Data-Mining-Project/bin/Instructions.md

 pip install -r requirements.txt
 ```

+Notice that, if the user desires to execute also other py scripts contained inside the `src` folder, additional packages are necessary, which are specified in `src/requirements.txt` and can be installed in the same way by executing the command in the different directory.

 ## Execution
 After all requirements are installed, the user should open a terminal inside the directory `bin` and execute `find_topics.py` by writing: